 Price of kitchen faucets depends on its valve.
 These valves play a vital role in price, performance, and life of a faucet.
 Price of a faucet can decide its quality, how good or poor a faucet is.
 A good faucet will naturally cost more.
 But is not always necessary that an expensive faucet will always be a good one.
 You need to make a wise choice so that the faucet meets your needs and living style.
 You need to understand the working mechanism of different kinds of faucets.
-Read my previous article on types of kitchen faucets for a clear and better understanding.

 While buying a new faucet, it is important to carefully understand the valve.
 A good valve can provide consistency in hot and cold water supply.
 Many faucet manufacturers offer a temperature-limit feature (scald-guard) to prevent burns.
 These are extremely helpful because you can adjust the maximum water temperature the faucet will deliver.
-This feature is also useful if you have small children at home.
+Therefore, this feature is also useful if you have small children at home.

 People and the government is getting serious about water conservation.
-For this reason, it is now mandated that all new faucets should deliver a maximum of 2.5 gallons or water per minute.
+For this reason, it is now mandated that all new faucets should deliver a maximum of 2.5 gallons of water per minute.
 Some faucet manufacturers offer restrictors so that you can adjust and restrict the flow of water.